MarcoDiFrancesco/LittleProjects/Security.md

 ![Symmetric key](https://i.imgur.com/WbNRmM2.png)

 Types of symmetric key crypto:
-**Strean ciphers** encrypt sequences of short data blocks under a changing key system, security relies on design on the key stream generator and typical block lenght is 1 bit/byte.
+**Stream ciphers** encrypt sequences of short data blocks under a changing key system, security relies on design on the key stream generator and typical block length is 1 bit/byte.
-**Block ciphers** encrypt sequences of long data blocks without changing the key, it has a typical lenght of 64/128/256/512 bits.
+**Block ciphers** encrypt sequences of long data blocks without changing the key, it has a typical length of 64/128/256/512 bits.
 A block cipher breaks the message in successive blocks M1, M2, M3, ..., Mn and enciphers each Mi with the same key k.
-DES (data encryption standard) and AES (advanced encryption standard) are well known examples of block cipher systems.
+DES (data encryption standard) and AES (advanced encryption standard) are well-known examples of block cipher systems.

-**DES** employ a 56-bit key that operates on 64-but blocks, is a deterministica algorithm operating on a block cipher.
+**DES** employ a 56-bit key that operates on 64-but blocks, is a deterministic algorithm operating on a block cipher.
 DES has 16 rounds.
-DES has been craked in 1998 with a large number of Deep-Crack chip, taking less than 3 days to find a 56-bit by searching a total of 17,902,806,669,197,312 keys, calculating an average of 88,000,000,000 keys per second.
+DES has been cracked in 1998 with a large number of Deep-Crack chip, taking less than 3 days to find a 56-bit by searching a total of 17,902,806,669,197,312 keys, calculating an average of 88,000,000,000 keys per second.

 **AES** uses keys of 128, 192 and 256 bits.